I have been working with the polymergravure process for 20 years, since taking a workshop with Dan Welden in Santa Fe.

-The traditional way involves copper plates, acids and delicate tissues, as well as a lot of space and studio equipment, but today we’re able to use an environmentally friendlier alternative, the photopolymer plate.
-Unlike copper plates, these plates washout (develop) in plain water, are much easier to work with and are quicker to process.
+The photogravure process is one that I’d wanted to work with back in London in the 1980s, after seeing prints by Stieglitz, Strand and Coburn, but the traditional method involves copper plates, acids and delicate tissues, as well as a lot of space and studio equipment.
+Today though, we’re able to use the environmentally friendlier photopolymer plates and, unlike copper, they washout in plain water, are much easier to work with and are quicker to process.

 The polymer plate is twice exposed to uv light — once in contact with an aquatint screen (a stochastic, or random patterned screen producing a similar effect to a halftone) and then to the image positive.
 After both exposures and having removed the film, the plate is immersed in water and gently brushed with a soft sponge or brush for several minutes.
 This washout removes the unexposed and unhardened areas of polymer (shadows) while those that were exposed to uv light harden, become insoluble and remain on the plate (highlights).
 After processing the plate is dried and re-exposed to uv light to cure it and enable it to withstand the pressure of the press.